-Students must complete a Request for Transfer Credit form and submit it to the admissions advisor (admissions representative in Florida, Massachusetts, Minnesota, Nebraska and online), or student support advisor or academic advisor, with all required materials when applying to receive transfer credit.
+Students must complete a Request for Transfer Credit form and submit it to the admissions advisor (admissions representative online), or student support advisor or academic advisor, with all required materials when applying to receive transfer credit.

 Students should check with their admissions representative/student support advisor/academic advisor for more detailed information.